awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-listeners.md

 Return a custom HTTP response\.
 For more information, see [Fixed\-Response Actions](#fixed-response-actions)\.

 `forward`
-Forward requests to the specified target group\.
+Forward requests to the specified target groups\.

 `redirect`
 Redirect requests from one URL to another\.
 For more information, see [Redirect Actions](#redirect-actions)\.